ElijahRosal/DiseaseSim/README.md

 # Elijah Rosal's Project

 ## Overview
-A basic disease simulation that involves a user inputted infection and recovery rate for a user inputted grid size.
+A basic disease simulation that involves a user inputted infection and recovery rates for a user inputted grid size that is a perfect square.

 ## Table of Contents
 - [Introduction](#introduction)